 - a.
 Advances pertain to the reimbursable operating expenses incurred by the Parent Company in behalf of PetroGreen, MGI, PetroSolar and PetroWind.
 The related parties paid for the documentary stamp taxes (DST) of these reimbursements.
 These are non-interest bearing and payable when due and demandable. - b.
 Time-writing fees are charged by PetroGreen for accounting, legal management and other support services rendered to the Parent Company.
 These are noninterest bearing and is due on demand within one year or less. - c.
 Accounts payable to PetroGreen pertain to the reimbursable operating expenses incurred by PetroGreen in behalf of the Parent Company.
 The Parent Company paid for the DST of these reimbursements.
 These are non-interest bearing and payable when due and demandable. - d.
 Annual management fees are collected from PetroSolar and PetroWind representing technical, legal, accounting and other management activities rendered. - e.
-Accounts payable to NRDC pertain to the noninterest bearing outstanding amount owed by the Parent Company to NRDC as of December 31, 2021 and 2020 (Note 15). - f.
+Accounts payable to NRDC pertain to the noninterest bearing outstanding amount owed by the Parent Company to NRDC as of December 31, 2022 and 2021 (Note 15). - f.
 PetroEnergy has an Internal Audit Engagement arrangement with House of Investments (HI).
-The internal audit services amounted to ₱1,110,993 and ₱873,600 in 2021 and 2020, respectively.
 These are non-interest bearing and are due and demandable. - g.
 On November 4, 2013, PetroWind executed an OLSA with the Development Bank of the Philippines for a loan facility of up to ₱2.8 billion which was later increased to ₱3.0 billion.
 The Parent Company signed the OLSA as a guarantor.